-The Riverbend Traditional Neighborhood Development was created to help meet the demand for affordable housing in the ski resort town of Dover, VT.
-The Windham & Windsor Housing Trust hired Stevens & Associates, in association with Monroe Whitaker, Landscape Architect, to conduct a feasibility study and conceptual design.
+The Riverbend Traditional Neighborhood Development was created to help meet the demand for affordable housing in the ski resort town of Dover, Vermont.
+The Windham & Windsor Housing Trust hired Stevens & Associates—in association with Monroe Whitaker, Landscape Architect—to conduct a feasibility study and conceptual design.

-The project proposed was a mix of multi-family homes, single-family homes and community open space.
-After conducting a site analysis to identify opportunities and resource constraints, two alternatives were developed.
-These were a conventional cluster design and a traditional neighborhood design.
+A mix of multi-family homes, single-family homes, and community open space was included in the proposed project.
+After conducting a site analysis to identify opportunities and resource constraints, two alternatives were developed: a conventional cluster design, and a traditional neighborhood design (TND).

 Although the TND design is more complex, it results in a higher yield with more meaningful community space.
-The design for the Riverbend Traditional Neighborhood Development provided spaces for people to interact and provided clear private boundaries and semi-public areas, such as porches and front yards.
+The design for the Riverbend community provided spaces for people to interact, and offered clear, private boundaries and semi-public areas, such as porches and front yards.
 These features are intended to foster a close neighborhood network, increase safety, and create a sense of civic ownership.
 Although more expensive overall, the higher yield resulted in a cost per unit equal to the conventional cluster design.